MariCMelo/MariCMelo/README.md

-Hi 👋 My name is Marília Melo
+Hi 👋 My name is Marília Melo!
 =============================

 FullStack Developer
 -------------------

-A fun fact about me is that I'm a master in Entomology(Study of the Insects).
+A fun fact about me is that I'm a Master in Entomology (Study of the Insects).
 I belive looking for bugs is my destiny!

-Gotta Catch'em All 🐛
+🐛Gotta Catch'em All 🐛

-* 🌍  I'm based in São Paulo - Brazilthr
+* 🌍 I'm based in São Paulo - Brazil
+* 🛠️ I'm currently working with JS, TS, Node and React
+* 🧠 I'm Studing Python
 * ✉️ You can contact me at [marilia.correa.melo@gmail.com](mailto:marilia.correa.melo@gmail.com)

 ### Skills